blockterms/whitepaper/README.md

 For higher education, financial institutions let students borrow from their future but the model for what is the fair current cost of education is very difficult to derive mathematically.

 blockterms provides a framework for a decentralized financial model where every student has an individual blockterms payment address with ownership structure consisting of all educators and educational institutions relevant to the student.
-A percentage of future earnings from student's paycheck goes into paying for this service offered.
+A percentage of future earnings from current student's future paycheck goes into paying for this service offered.

 ### Modern technology services